ndimares/speakeasy-docs/pages/index.md

 ---
-title: Get started with Markdoc
+title: Speakeasy API Platform
-description: How to get started with Markdoc
+description: How to get started with Speakeasy
 ---

-# Full Next.js example
+# Speakeasy Overview

 {% callout %}
 This is a full-featured boilerplate for a creating a documentation website using Markdoc and Next.js.